abbotto/rectangular/readme/structure.md

 	- Now you can save your fingers from years of scrolling hell!

 ### Inclusive
-- Inclusive parts of the app are `shared` parts of the app that can be used by multiple components.
+- Inclusive parts of the app are `shared` resources that can be used by multiple components.
 	- An example of this would be the main SCSS file for your site: `src/client/public/design/style/scaffold.scss`.
-	- Another example would be the language service: `service.vendor.language` found at `src/client/public/component/vendor/language/service.vendor.language.js`.
+	- Another example would be the language service: `service.locale` found at `src/client/public/component/locale/service.locale.js`.

 ### Exclusive
-- Exclusive parts of the app are `self-contained` parts of the app that aren't used by other components.
+- Exclusive parts of the app are `self-contained` and aren't used by other components.
 	- An example of this would be the controller for the main view for your app: `src/client/private/component/home/home.js`.

 ### Index Naming Convention